Our passion for cycling runs deeper than making great products!

 From our newly expanded headquarters in the Wasatch Mountains of Utah, we build on the iconic heritage of the Reynolds brand with a mandate to innovate, challenge conventional wisdom, and redefine performance.

 Passion drives us.
 Technology feeds us.
-We are solely focused on making the best, lightest, and fastest wheels available and we have a dedicated research and development team headed by carbon fiber pioneer Paul Lew.
+We are solely focused on making the best, lightest, and fastest wheels available and we have a dedicated research and development team headed by carbon fibre pioneer Paul Lew.
 A former professional triathlete and a roadie who logs thousands of miles each year, Lew understands performance.

 Reynolds Cycling started in the U.S. in the early 1990’s and revolutionized the world with the high-end Ouzo Carbon Fork.
 We brought the first carbon clincher wheelset to market.
 The designs, molds, production techniques, and processes that we developed have created an industry.